ClickCease

 What Is a ‘Dry Drunk’?

-The term “dry drunk” is used to describe an alcoholic who has stopped drinking, without entering treatment.
+The term “dry drunk” is used to describe an alcoholic who has stopped drinking, without entering a treatment program.
 A dry drunk has merely given up the addictive substance, but still suffers from the disease of addiction.
 With no program of recovery, a dry drunk is said to be “white-knuckling” their sobriety.

 A dry drunk is someone who hasn’t yet learned to replace their addictive tendencies with healthy new behaviors.
 For this reason, dry drunks may simply substitute one addiction for another: They quit drinking, but go on “marijuana maintenance,” or begin eating or shopping compulsively, for example.
 Dry drunks have not addressed their mental obsession.